 If parties reach a settlement through the civil mediation procedures, the settlement terms have the same effect as a final and binding court judgment rendered through formal lawsuits.
-Even if a petition for civil mediation is filed by a petitioner, a respondent is not obliged to attend the mediation procedures and the procedures will terminate if the respondent does not attend (while the Civil Mediation Act provides that an administrative fine is imposed on a party who did not attend without due reasons, it is unlikely that such fine is actually imposed).
+Even if a petition for civil mediation is filed by a petitioner, a respondent is not obliged to attend the mediation procedures and the procedures will terminate if the respondent does not attend (while the Civil Mediation Act provides that an administrative fine is imposed on parties that do not attend without due reason, it is unlikely that such fine is actually imposed).